 At C2ES, we focus on all aspects of transportation from improving vehicle technology to the benefits of land-use planning.
 We produce cutting-edge research; track policy progress at the state, federal, and international level; blog on current transportation issues; and create and maintain an online resource of transportation technology.

 Cutting-Edge Research - In our 2011 report titled Reducing Greenhouse Emissions from U.S. Transportation, we identify cost-effective solutions that will significantly reduce transportation's impact on our climate while improving our energy security.
-We also produce timely white papers on transportation such as two papers focused on surface transportation reauthorization.
 See all our transportation-related publications.

 Policy Progress - We track action at the state, federal, and international level.
 Our state maps provide useful overviews of action to promote alternative technologies.
 We also summarize action in Congress and in the Executive Branch, such as our summaries of the Renewable Fuel Standard and Vehicle Fuel Economy and Emission Standards.
 Lastly we track action at the international level, such as our comparison of international fuel economy standards.